How to help your dog gain weight

 Protein is an essential nutrient for dogs, and also an important source of energy.
-Their food should provide them with high-quality, highly digestible protein which is easily absorbed into their body.
-The right balance of fiber is also important, as this directly affects gut health and the quality of their stools.
+Their food should provide them with highly digestible protein from quality sources that is easily absorbed into their body.
+The right balance of fiber is also important, as this directly affects gut health and the quality of their stool.

 Making their diet wetter—either by using canned food or adding water to kibble—can encourage your dog to eat as it may feel easier to eat than a dry food.
 Providing them with plenty of fresh water is also essential for their overall health.

 The right combination of food and feeding techniques can help your dog gain weight safely; speak to your veterinarian about the best choices for your pet to help them on the road to recovery.